HydroModPy/HydroModPy/docs/readthedocs/source/scientific/calibration/calibration-methods.rst

    for a local simplex to be trusted.
 3. Use ``simplex`` or ``nelder_mead`` when the problem already looks local and a best-fit point estimate is the main target.
-4. Use ``gp_mapping`` when the simulator is expensive and you want a practical, approximate uncertainty picture.
+4. Use ``gp_mapping`` when the simulator is expensive and you want a surrogate-guided point estimator with objective-landscape diagnostics.
 5. Use ``da_mh_gp`` when the final deliverable is a posterior sample and an uncertainty statement, not only one calibrated optimum.